Amartya Sen: Poverty and Famines (1981)

+"Equality of What?"
+(1979)

-Sen's revolutionary contribution to development economics and social indicators is the concept of "capability" developed in his article Equality of What.
+Sen's revolutionary contribution to development economics and social indicators is the concept of "capability" developed in his article "Equality of What?".
 He argues that governments should be measured against the concrete capabilities of their citizens.
 This is because top-down development will always trump human rights as long as the definition of terms remains in doubt (is a "right" something that must be provided or something that simply cannot be taken away?).
 For instance, in the United States citizens have a right to vote.
 To Sen, this concept is fairly empty.
 In order for citizens to have a capacity to vote, they first must have "functionings".
 These "functionings" can range from the very broad, such as the availability of education, to the very specific, such as transportation to the polls.
 Only when such barriers are removed can the citizen truly be said to act out of personal choice.
 It is up to the individual society to make the list of minimum capabilities guaranteed by that society.
 For an example of the "capabilities approach" in practice, see Martha Nussbaum's Women and Human Development.

+"More than 100 Million Women Are Missing" (1990)

-He wrote a controversial article in The New York Review of Books entitled "More Than 100 Million Women Are Missing" (see Missing women of Asia), analyzing the mortality impact of unequal rights between the genders in the developing world, particularly Asia.
+He wrote a controversial article in The New York Review of Books entitled "More Than 100 Million Women Are Missing" (see Missing women of Asia), analysing the mortality impact of unequal rights between the genders in the developing world, particularly Asia.
 Other studies, including one by Emily Oster, had argued that this is an overestimation, though Oster has since then recanted her conclusions.

+Development as Freedom (1999)

 In 1999, Sen further advanced and redefined the capability approach in his book Development as Freedom.
-Sen argues that development should be viewed as an effort to advance the real freedoms that individuals enjoy, rather than simply focusing on metrics such as GDP or income-per-capita.
+Sen argued that development should be viewed as an effort to advance the real freedoms that individuals enjoy, rather than simply focusing on metrics such as GDP or income-per-capita.

 Sen was inspired by violent acts he had witnessed as a child leading up to the Partition of India in 1947.
 On one morning, a Muslim daily labourer named Kader Mia stumbled through the rear gate of Sen's family home, bleeding from a knife wound in his back.
 Because of his extreme poverty, he had come to Sen's primarily Hindu neighbourhood searching for work; his choices were the starvation of his family or the risk of death in coming to the neighbourhood.
 The price of Kader Mia's economic unfreedom was his death.
 Kader Mia need not have come to a hostile area in search of income in those troubled times if his family could have managed without it.
 This experience led Sen to begin thinking about economic unfreedom from a young age.